mefatshabani/eu-vat/README.md

 # Information

-● Use https://ec.europa.eu/taxation_customs/vies/technicalInformation.html API for validation
+● Use https://ec.europa.eu/taxation_customs/vies/technicalInformation.html API for validation <br>
-● Program use Guzzle library for API requests and Composer for autoloading ● It does not have any framework
+● Program use Guzzle library for API requests and Composer for autoloading <br>
+● It does not have any framework <br>
-● Use only packages Guzzle and PHPUnit
+● Use only packages Guzzle and PHPUnit <br>